RosarioB/kafka-clients/README.md

 There are different branches with different purposes:

-- ***producer***: it contains a basic producer which reads data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) with a MqttClient.
+- ***producer***: it contains a basic producer which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) with a MqttClient.